mjrgh/PinscapePico/README.md

 Part of this project is a C++ API for accessing a Pinscape Pico device from a Windows application.
 The API is packaged as a C++ static-link library (.lib) that you can include in any C++ project.
-Refer to [WinAPI/README.md](WinAPI/REAMDE.md), and the source files in the WinAPI/ folder.
+Refer to the source files in the [WinAPI](tree/main/WinAPI) folder.

 ### USB protocols